Mermaid: Etymologies

 The English word "mermaid" has its earliest-known attestation in Middle English (Chaucer, Nun's Priest's Tale, c.
 1390).
-The compound word is formed from "mere" (sea), and "maid".
+The compound word is formed from mere (sea) and maid (young woman).

 Mermin

 Another English word "†mermin" (headword in the OED) for 'siren or mermaid' is older, though now obsolete.
 It derives from Old English męremęnen, ad. męre 'sea' + męnen 'female slave', earliest attestation mereminne, as a gloss for "siren", in Corpus Glossary (c.
 725).